-Aesthetic Culture Key To Understanding Jihadists
+Aesthetics, Culture Key To Understanding Jihadists

 In the West, Muslim extremists are often seen as two-dimensional villains devoted to violence and revenge.